gVguy/balance-timer/README.md

 🌱 stand up more often → health benefits,
 🙂 improve the mood.

-## Technologies used

-It is written in Go + Wails on the backend and Vue + TS on the frontend.

 ## Installation

 The executable can be acquired in two ways: